wmcadigital/wmca-design-system/src/www/_layouts/README.md

 Below are a list of the variables that can be set and what they do.

 - `pageTitle`
-  - Sets the page title of the current page whilst appending the suffix "- wmcadsDesign System"
+  - Sets the page title of the current page whilst appending the suffix "- WMCA Design System"